Do you live in the Kootenay Boundary region? Are you interested in language services?

 One to one tutoring is available for newcomers wanting to improve their language skills.
 A local settement worker can connect you with a tutor.

 Conversation Class is more structured and has specific topics focused on language suitable for workplaces and more formal settings.

 These classes are offered in-person and online.
 Beginner, Intermediate and Advanced options are available.

 Connect with a settlement worker to find the right class for you!

 Conversation Club is perfect for newcomers wanting to practice their speaking and listening skills in a fun, engaging and social setting.
 In-person and online options!

-English Language Class uses structured curriculum that is aimed to improve speaking, listening, reading and writing skills.
-Classes are designed based on CLB levels (currenlty offering levels Literacy to Level 8).
+English Language Class uses a structured curriculum that is aimed to improve speaking, listening, reading and writing skills.
+Classes are designed based on CLB levels (currently offering levels Literacy to Level 8).

 Note: All federally-funded classes use the LINC curriculum (see above) and attendees must take a language assessment for placement in classes.